The Difference between SPF 30 and SPF 50

 Health Risks Associated With High SPF Sunscreens

 High SPF products may come with significant health risks, since the concentration of UV-filtering chemicals is much higher than in products with lower SPF values.
 The higher the SPF, the more likely it is that your sunscreen contains chemical UV-filters.
-You cannot achieve SPF 50 by only using Non-Nano Zinc Oxide since the maximum percentage of Zinc Oxide is limited.
-Any SPF 50 sunscreen will contain other UV-filters in addition to Non-Nano Zinc Oxide.

 Some of the chemical UV-filters typically used in SPF 50+ products have been linked to tissue damage and hormone disruption, while others can trigger allergic skin reactions.
 Therefore it makes a whole lot of sense to always check the safety of the UV-filters and other ingredients used, and consider SPF 20 and SPF 30 sunscreens as alternatives.
 You don’t necessarily need an SPF 50 sunscreen.